sshang1995/beautifulsoup/README.md

 # Beautifulsoup
-a simple example to show how to use beautifulsoup library to extract data from web
+A simple example to show how to use beautifulsoup library to extract data from web.

+I want to get income information by entering ZIP code.
+The data extract from https://www.incomebyzipcode.com/

 # Install beautiful soup
 ```bash